youwen5/web/routes/+index.typ

 #show: html-shim

-#smallcaps[greetings. this is youwen wu].
+#smallcaps(all: true)[Greetings.
+This is Youwen Wu].
 I study math and hack computers at
 the #link("https://ucsb.edu")[University of California, Santa Barbara].

 #webimg(